 Besides Tin Fu Tsai and Tsing Fai Tong, the ancient trail also connects other villages.
 Yet, because of inconvenient transport and deteriorating water source, fields were abandoned.
 Villagers have already moved to live in the urban area.
 Only old huts and cattle – the good companions of farmers – are left behind.

 Back then Hoi Pa Resite Village in Tsuen Wan was also a port and the main farmer’s market of Tsuen Wan.
 Farmer’s markets began to emerge near Tai Kiu Tun in Yuen Long after Ming dynasty.
 They were abandoned after the promulgation of the decree of the Great Clearance.
 Yuen Long old market was rebuilt in 1669.
 It was opened on the 3rd, 6th, 9th, 13th, 16th, 19th, 23rd, 26th, 29th day of the lunar calendar.
 By the 1850s, there were more than 100 stores and an inn.
 By the 1910s, villagers of Shap Pat Heung and Pat Heung joined up with Ping Shan residents and formed Hop Yik Company and established a new market located at present-day “Ng Hop Street” area.
 The market opened on the same dates of the Yuen Long old market.
 Castle Peak Road was completed in the 1920s.
 Since it was closer to the new market, transportation of products became more convenient and foot traffic to the new market was much better than that of the old market.
 Subsequently, it developed into the largest farmer’s market in the New Territories.
 Roads do have an indivisible relationship with the prosperity of a place.
 Following the development of the Yuen Long new town, the new market vanished in 1984.

-The route on this website is listed to be conveniently accessible by public transport, which may differ from the actual alignment of the ancient trail.
+The route on this website is introduced to be conveniently accessible by public transport, which may differ from the actual alignment of the ancient trail.

 Keep the noise down in the countryside